Best Dog Breeds for Apartments: 12 Breeds That Thrive in Small Spaces

 6. Pug

-Pugs are charming, adaptable, and naturally low-energy.
-They love people, handle apartment noises well, and are content with moderate exercise.
+Charming, adaptable, and naturally low-energy.
+They love people, handle apartment noise well, and are content with moderate exercise.
 Like Frenchies, they're brachycephalic — heat management is critical.

 7. Basenji